 I’m now on top of this issue through learning, understanding and basically becoming my own advocate.
 Please note this is a massive subject and the amount of information on the internet can be overwhelming.
 Additionally, it is not an exact science and not everything will apply to every person.
 Personally I would stick to sites where the advice is given by a nutritionist/dietician who is also experienced with Neuroendocrine Cancer.

-I’m thankful to Tara Whyand who is an Oncology Dietician specialising in Neuroendocrine Cancer at the Royal Free Hospital.
+I’m very thankful to Tara Whyand who is an Oncology Dietician specialising in Neuroendocrine Cancer at the Royal Free Hospital.
 Her research, advice and raising of these issues at patient meetings has been invaluable.
-As the only specialist in the UK (that I know of), she gets a lot of queries!
-If you’re on twitter, you can follow Tara here:
+As one of the top NET Nutrition specialists in the UK, she gets a lot of queries!
+If you’re on twitter, you can follow Tara here: https://twitter.com/LadyNourish

 Even though I’ve had to limit this post to vitamin and mineral issues, it’s still much larger than what I normally produce.
 Consequently, I’m planning further blogs on associated and overlapping subjects.